dwipaalfarisi/cashier-python-project/readme.md

 ```
 python -c "from main import main_menu; main_menu()"
 ```
 This will execute the `main_menu` function and display the menu of options for managing transactions.
-You- [Project – Cashier CLI Based App]o select an option and perform the corresponding action.

 ## Flowchart
 <img src="./img/flow1.jpg" alt="Flowchart" height=800>